- What is inflammatory breast cancer?

 How is inflammatory breast cancer diagnosed?

 If inflammatory breast cancer (IBC) is suspected, the doctor will probably order an imaging test.
-A diagnostic mammogram is the first test ordered.
+A diagnostic mammogram is usually the first test ordered.
 Sometimes the swelling and tenderness can make it hard to do a good mammogram.
 The mammogram may show thickened skin, often without a visible mass (tumor).
 It can also show that the affected breast is larger and denser than the other breast.

 Often a breast ultrasound is ordered as well.
 The ultrasound is often able to show that lymph nodes under the arm are enlarged and may find breast masses (tumors) if they are present.
 Ultrasound can also be useful in guiding a needle for a biopsy procedure.

 A PET (positron emission tomography) scan is another test that may be useful.
 This test is often combined with a CT (computed tomography) scan.
 It can be useful in finding areas of cancer spread to lymph nodes and distant sites.
-PET/CT is one of the best ways to find IBC that has spread to the nearby and distant lymph nodes, which are among the most common sites of IBC spread.
+PET/CT is one of the best ways to find IBC that has spread to the lymph nodes, which are among the most common sites of IBC spread.

-It is important that every woman with a diagnosis of IBC has the condition of the breast (how much redness and swelling is present) well documented.
-In some centers, a photo of the breast is taken for those purposes prior to starting treatment.
+With IBC it is important to well-document the condition of the breast (how much redness and swelling is present).
+In some centers, a photo of the breast is taken to show the amount of redness and swelling before starting treatment.
 It is ideal to take the photo before breast biopsies because the biopsy itself can cause short-term swelling/bleeding.
 The doctor can then compare the current exam to the original photo to see how the cancer is responding to treatment.